pollfish/docs/android/universal.md

 **This SDK should be used for distribution in any other app store except Google Play.**

-**Be careful!
-Do not release your app with this SDK in Google Play Store!**
+**Be careful, do not release your app with this SDK on Google Play Store!**

 ## Quick Guide of Universal SDK